Accessibility

 Financial Access

-Because conference housing may be a financial barrier to attending the conference, the SLA will create a housing cooperative to assist attendees in identifying lower-cost options for housing.
-Check back closer to the event date in May 2025 for detailed information, or contact Thea Strand, Logistics/Local Committee Chair, with housing and transportation inquiries.
+Because conference housing may be a financial barrier to attending the conference, the SLA has created a student housing cooperative to assist attendees in identifying lower-cost options for housing.
+Contact Thea Strand, Logistics/Local Committee Chair, with housing and transportation inquiries.

 Venue Access